eagle6688/node.devutility/node.devutility.web.builder/readme.md

 ## Upgrade from 1.2.x to 1.3.x

 * 1. Use `import` instead of `require`;
-* 2. Rename configuration file from `webbuilder.config.cjs` to `webbuilder.config.js`.
+* 2. Rename configuration file from `webbuilder.config.js` to `webbuilder.config.cjs`.

 ## Change list